 Should a runner be successful in gaining a ballot place, they can get in touch the charity who will be able to allocate their Gold Bond place to another runner.
 Both runners can still raise funds for their chosen charity, although the ballot place runner doesn’t have the pressure of a specific fundraising target.

-If you’re running in a race then why not run for charity in a charity marathon or charity half marathon?
+If you’re running in a race then why not run for charity?
 By going the ‘extra mile’ and getting involved with a charity you can help raise much needed revenue, but also ensure you have extra support on the big day.
-Reaching the finishing line will be doubly rewarding, knowing that you've achived a personal goal and a charity one too.
+Reaching the finishing line will be doubly rewarding, knowing that you've achieved a personal goal and a charity one too.